BABES RAGE x MOJO VALLEY

 FOLLOW THE GOLDEN ROAD

-Like many of you, we dream of taking a journey to a fantasy land free from modern problems.
+Like so many dreamers, we imagine going on a journey towards a fantasy land free from modern problems.
 A peaceful place with vivid colors, clean air, trippy scenery, and crystal castles.
-Heading down a road or following a pathway towards something which ultimately leads to a different dimension is a common theme in psychedelic art.
+Heading down a road or following a pathway towards something which ultimately leads to a different dimension is a common motif in psychedelic art.

 THERE'S NO PLACE LIKE HOME

 Mushrooms, poppies, and crystals.
 Oh, my!
-Here are some of the inspiration photos we sent Sinead when she first started working her magic, sketching the illustration for Babes Rage.
+Here are some of the inspiration photos we gathered and sent Sinead when she first started working her magic, sketching the illustration for Babes Rage.

 DIVE INTO YESTERDAY'S ILLUSTRATIONS

-We instantly fell in love with Mojo Valley in Spring, 2020 when Babes Rage began expanding our network, building upon the foundation we planted in Brooklyn, NYC in 2017.
+We fell in love with Mojo Valley in Spring, 2020 when Babes Rage began expanding our network, building upon the foundation we formed in Brooklyn, NYC in 2017.

-Soon after we came across the Mojo Valley Instagram page, Sinead’s art went viral with this gorgeous commissioned piece for jewelry company, August Rivers.
+Soon after we came across the Mojo Valley Instagram page, Sinead’s art went viral with this lovely commissioned piece for jewelry company, August Rivers.

-Babes Rage is all about art!
 We love supporting artists as a defining element of our brand.
 We were delighted with the opportunity to work with Mojo Valley.
 We wanted to share a little more about Sinead with our Go Go crew, to find out what inspires her and some of her dreams for the future.
 We hope you enjoy the interview with Sinead.
-To learn more about and purchase precious goods from Mojo Valley, visit her shop.
+To learn more about and purchase goods from Mojo Valley, visit her shop.

 INTERVIEW WITH MOJO VALLEY

-Babes Rage: Thank you for the lovely illustration and time, Sinead!
+Babes Rage: Thank you for the lovely illustration and yu=our time, Sinead.
 For the Babes Rage Go Go crew, would you mind to tell us about your background as an artist?

 Mojo Valley: Hello flowers, I’m Sinead from London UK.
 From school age, I was always passionate about art & design.
 After I received my degree in graphic design, I worked in the industry for a few years, starting out at a children’s clothing company, then as an in-house designer for British jewellery brand Tatty Devine.
 I later trained as a teacher of Design & Technology, teaching in London and Vancouver Canada schools.
 I learnt about so many creative processes including laser cutting, woodworking, jewellery making and textiles.
 I started illustrating in my spare time which kickstarted my Instagram account.
 Since having my daughter in 2018, I have continued to pursue drawing, it helps me feel calm when life gets a little overwhelming.
 I also wanted to inject some creative energy back into my identity and share positive art with the community.
 I work both digitally and hands-on.
 I hope my art makes people smile.